kevinhillinger/azure-content/articles/active-directory/role-based-access-control-powershell.md

 ## Connect to your subscriptions

-Since RBAC only works with Azure Resource Manager, the first thing to do is to switch to Azure Resource Manager mode:
+Since RBAC only works with Azure Resource Manager, you will connect to your Azure subscription using:

-    PS C:\> Switch-AzureMode -Name AzureResourceManager

-To connect to your Azure subscriptions, type:

-    PS C:\> Add-AzureAccount
+    PS C:\> Login-AzureRmAccount

 In the pop-up browser control, enter your Azure account user name and password.
 PowerShell will get all the subscriptions you have with this account and figure PowerShell to use the first one as default.
 Notice that with RBAC, you will only be able to get the subscriptions where you have some permissions by either being its co-admin or having some role assignment.

+### Selecting a specific subscription

 If you have multiple subscriptions and want to switch to another one, use the following commands:

     # This will show you the subscriptions under the account.
-    PS C:\> Get-AzureSubscription
+    PS C:\> Get-AzureRmSubscription
     # Use the subscription name to select the one you want to work on.
-    PS C:\> Select-AzureSubscription -SubscriptionName <subscription name>
+    PS C:\> Select-AzureRmSubscription -SubscriptionName <subscription name>

 ## Check existing role assignments

-Now let's check what role assignments exist in the subscription already.
-Type:

-    PS C:\> Get-AzureRoleAssignment
+    PS C:\> Get-AzureRmRoleAssignment

-This will return all the role assignments in the subscription.
-Two things to notice:
+This will return all role assignments in the subscription.
+Note:

-1. You need to have read access at the subscription level.
+1. Your credential must have read access at the subscription level
-2. If the subscription has a lot of role assignment, it may take a while to get all of them.
+2. If the subscription has a lot of role assignment, it may take a while to fetch the results

 You can also check existing role assignments for a particular role definition, at a particular scope, to a particular user.
 Type:

-    PS C:\> Get-AzureRoleAssignment -ResourceGroupName group1 -Mail <user email> -RoleDefinitionName Owner
+    PS C:\> Get-AzureRmRoleAssignment -ResourceGroupName group1 -Mail <user email> -RoleDefinitionName Owner

 This will return all the role assignments for a particular user in your AD tenant, who has a role assignment of "Owner" for resource group "group1".
 The role assignment can come from two places: